Liwia

-Liwia is a genus of liwiid nektaspid.
+Liwia is a genus of nektaspid of the family Liwiidae from the Early Cambrian.
 It includes the species Liwia plana and Liwia convexa, both known from borehole samples several kilometers in depth from the Zawiszyn Formation in Poland, which has also yielded Peytoia infercambriensis.

 Discovery and naming

-The holotype of fossil of Liwia was found from the Zawiszyn Formation of Poland, and described in 1975.
+The holotype of fossil of Liwia was found from the Zawiszyn Formation of Poland.
+It was described in 1975.

-The original generic name Livia is derived from the name of the Liwiec River, near to where the fossils were found, although as this generic name was already preoccupied, it was changed in 1988 to Liwia.
+The original generic name Livia is derived from the name of the Liwiec River, near to where the fossils were found, although as this generic name was already preoccupied, in 1988 it was changed to Liwia.

 The specific name for L. convexa derives directly from the Latin word convexa, to mean "rounded", relating to the curved appearance of the pygidium; whilst the specific name for L. plana derives directly from the Latin word plana, to mean "flat", relating the overall flatness of this species.